 I jotted down all of these flight times and numbers before placing a call to Alaska Airlines.
 I called the following number, 1-800-252-7522, and waited on hold for about 10-15 minutes before I was connected with an agent.
 Next, I informed the agent I wanted to fly SEA to PEK with a stopover in HKG.
 I had her start the search with SEA to SFO, then SFO – HKG, then HKG – PEK.
 As expected, she was able to find availability on all the flights that I had previously searched.

-After that, she confirmed the flights, took down my payment/passenger information, and read the terms/conditions.
+After that, she confirmed the flights, took down my payment/passenger information, and read the terms and conditions.
 I received confirmation within a couple hours and the 100,000 miles were deducted from my account.
 It was a pretty easy process since I knew exactly what flights were available prior to calling.

 Changing the Award (Europe to Asia)

 Fast forward to a few months later, we had a slight change of plans.
-My wife decided to go back and get her masters degree.
-This meant that traveling for a whole week wouldn’t really be possible.
+My wife decided to go back to school and get her masters degree.
+This meant that traveling for a whole week before finals wouldn’t really be possible.
 For this reason, we had to move our trip to the summer before she started classes instead of Thanksgiving weekend.

 Since this flight was more than 60 days out, we were able to change it without any penalties.
 However, we also decided to change our routing because of some other places we wanted to visit.
 Therefore, we decided to book CDG to HKG instead.